Deutsche Bank: Gazprom demands foreclosure in Russia - Breaking Latest News

 Gazprom subsidiary Ruskhimalyans is suing Deutsche Bank in Russia.
 Russian court documents obtained by Business Insider now show: Gazprom is demanding foreclosure on Deutsche Bank’s Russian business.

-Accordingly, it is about foreclosure of 100 percent of the shares of Deutsche Bank Aktiengesellschaft in Deutsche Bank LLC and Deutsche Bank Techcenter LLC.
-The two companies form Deutsche Bank’s Russia business, which, according to the FAZ, is worth around 1.6 billion euros.
+Accordingly, it is about foreclosure of 100 percent of the shares of Deutsche Bank Aktiengesellschaft in Deutsche Bank LLC and Deutsche Bank Techcenter LLC, which form the Russian business of the bank.

 When asked by Business Insider, Deutsche Bank said it did not want to comment on the case.